skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 :code:`sky down <job-controller-name>`, where the ``<job-controller-name>`` can be found in the output of :code:`sky status`.

 .. note::
-  Tearing down the jobs controllerr loses all logs and status information for the finished managed jobs.
+  Tearing down the jobs controller loses all logs and status information for the finished managed jobs.
 It is only allowed when there are no in-progress managed jobs to ensure no resource leakage.

 Customizing Job Controller Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~